ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 #### Maximum number of issuers inferred by client

 We RECOMMEND that clients only store redemption tokens for a fixed number of issuers at any one time.
-This number should be the same as, or strictly less than, the number of permitted active issuers.
+This number would ideally be less than the number of permitted active issuers.

 This prevents a malicious verifier from being able to invoke redemptions for many issuers since the client would only be holding redemption